Seeed-Studio/wiki-documents/docs/Wio-Terminal-LCD-Anti-aliased-Fonts.md

 ### Step 4

-A **Character Selector** window will appear, and you are able to choose the specific language Unicode Characters Blocks(i.e Basic Latin in this case).
-Click `OK` to save font settings.
+A **Character Selector** window will appear, and you are able to choose the specific language Unicode Characters Blocks(i.e Basic Latin in this case). ***For Asian characters, CJK Compatibility or CJK category unicode Blocks are recommended to use.*** Click `OK` to save font settings.

 <div align=center><img width = 500 src="https://files.seeedstudio.com/wiki/Wio-Terminal/img/20200117104728.jpg"/></div>